FierceEagle/fierceeagle.github.io/index.md

 ## Why this is important

-Why is food important sounds like an easy question to answer.
+*"Why is food important?"* sounds like an easy question to answer.
 However, besides the importance of having *enough* food, the modern-day issue in developed countries is having a proper composition and balance of nutrients.
 An improper diet might not lead to imbalanced <a href="https://en.wikipedia.org/wiki/Humorism">humours</a> as ancient doctors believed;
 it has however far reaching effects on an individual's health.